bjames/neverthenetwork/pages/linux_cli.md

 ##### `nohup`

-When a session ends, `SIGHUP` is sent to all running jobs. `nohup` prevents programs from receiving `SIGHUP` when you exit and it also redirects the output to `nohup.out`.
+When a session ends, `SIGHUP` is sent to all running jobs.
+When `SIGHUP` is received, jobs clean up and stop. `nohup` prevents programs from receiving `SIGHUP` when you exit and it also redirects their output to `nohup.out`.

 ```
 [bjames@lwks1 ~]$ nohup ping 8.8.8.8 &